Education Research Current About VU Amsterdam NL

 Need help with your academic writing?
 Follow a free writing workshop from the ALP!

-The Academic Language Programme (ALP) is organizing three free writing workshops on 1, 2, 3 and 4 April for students looking to improve their writing skills and process.
+The Academic Language Programme (ALP) is organizing several free writing workshops from 2 - 6 June 2025 for students looking to improve their writing skills and process.
 Choose the workshop that best fits your wishes and the language of your assignments.

 Since the introduction of ChatGPT, generative AI has transformed how people write.
 GenAI tools can support academic writing by helping to generate ideas and refine assignment drafts, but there are also challenges.
 AI-generated content is not always accurate, and its use raises important questions about originality and academic integrity.
 In this workshop, we explore the role of generative AI in academic writing.
 How can AI tools like ChatGPT support your writing process?
 What are the risks and limitations?
 And how can you ensure responsible and ethical use?
 More information.

-Do you often struggle with writing?
-Do you postpone writing your assignment until just before the deadline?
+How can you stay on top of your thesis and avoid getting overwhelmed by everything you still need to do?
+How can you effectively plan your writing sessions?
+And what can you do when you get stuck?
 Writing is a complex task which creates a lot of stress for many students.
-In this workshop you will learn about common causes why people get stuck, and you will learn strategies to get started again and be more effective in your writing.
+In this workshop you will learn about common reasons why people get stuck, and you will learn strategies to get started again and be more effective in your writing.
 We will practise with various techniques that will help you to produce more text and make writing easier.
 At the end you'll make a personal action plan for your writing assignments.
 More information.

 Structure and Substance in Academic Writing (English)